alipay/Ant-Multi-Modal-Framework/prj/M2_omni/README.md

 # M2-omni: Advancing Omni-MLLM for Comprehensive Modality Support with Competitive Performance

+> [!IMPORTANT]
+>
+> **End of Active Maintenance for M2_omni**
+>
+> Since June 2025, the core features of M2_omni have been integrated into [Ming-Omni](https://github.com/inclusionAI/Ming).
+>
+> We regret to announce that we will no longer actively maintain M2_omni.
+This means we will not be addressing issues, merging pull requests, or releasing updates.
+For ongoing development and support, we encourage you to explore [Ming-Omni](https://github.com/inclusionAI/Ming), which continues to evolve with new features and improvements.
+>
+> Thank you for being part of our journey.

 Official trsnsformers inference code of the paper ["M2-omni: Advancing Omni-MLLM for Comprehensive Modality Support with Competitive Performance"](https://www.arxiv.org/abs/2502.18778).